wcooley/puppet-puppet_mutex/README.md

 everything else will work, however, so noticing the error requires looking for it.

-With the same `puppet_mutex` resource declared in both classes, the catalog will fail to compile and moreover the intention that the two classes should never both be declared is clearly expressed.
+With a `puppet_mutex` with the same name declared in both classes, the catalog will fail to compile so mistakes are easier to notice.Moreover, a declaration with this define clearly expresses the intention that the two classes should never both be declare.

-Attempting to use the `defined` function is unreliable, as it is parse-order dependent.
+Attempting to use the `defined` function to enforce exclusivity is unreliable, as it is parse-order dependent and generally suggested against.

 Parameters
 ----------